 <var> |

-Precipitation, temperature, and humidity variables (available as both 30-yr normals and time series data): ppt (precipitation); tmin, tmean, tmax (minimum/mean/maximum temperature); tdmean (dewpoint); vpdmin, vpdmax (minimum/maximum vapor pressure deficit) Solar radiation variables (available as 30-yr normals): solclear (clear sky solar rad), soltotal (total solar rad), solslope (sloped surface solar rad), soltrans (cloud transmittance) |
+Precipitation, temperature, and humidity variables (available as both 30-yr normals and time series data): ppt (precipitation); tmin, tmean, tmax (minimum/mean/maximum temperature); tdmean (mean dewpoint); vpdmin, vpdmax (minimum/maximum vapor pressure deficit) Solar radiation variables (available as 30-yr normals): solclear (clear sky solar rad), soltotal (total solar rad), solslope (sloped surface solar rad), soltrans (cloud transmittance) |

 <time period> |

-For normals: <mm> = numerical designation for month (01 for January, etc.) annual = cumulative annual values For monthly data: <yyyymm> = numerical designation for selected year and month <yyyy> = cumulative annual values for selected year For daily data: <yyyymmdd> = numerical designation for selected day <yyyymmdd>_<yyyymmdd> = “from/to” span of days covered by selected month/year |
+For normals: <mm> = numerical designation for month (01 for January, etc.) annual = cumulative annual values For monthly data: <yyyymm> = numerical designation for year and month <yyyy> = cumulative annual values for year For daily data: <yyyymmdd> = numerical designation for day |

-Files That Comprise a Grid.
-All downloadable datasets are made available in the generic BIL raster format.
-The BIL format contains raster data with floating-point numbers.
-It is the native output format of the PRISM Climate Model.
-Each BIL grid is composed of several different file types:
+All downloadable datasets are made available in the COG (Cloud Optimized GeoTIFF) raster data format.
+Each COG grid is composed of several different file types:

 File extension | File content |